Antoine Le Claire

-Antoine Le Claire (also "LeClaire"; December 15, 1797 – September 25, 1861) was a US Army interpreter, landowner in Scott County, Iowa, and Rock Island County, Illinois, businessman, philanthropist and principal founder of Davenport, Iowa.
+Antoine Le Claire (also LeClaire; December 15, 1797 – September 25, 1861) was an American military interpreter, businessman, philanthropist, and principal founder of Davenport, Iowa.

 Biography

 Early life

 Le Claire was born on December 15, 1797, in present-day St. Joseph, Michigan, then in the Northwest Territory.
 His father, François Le Claire, was French Canadian and came to the Americas with Lafayette.
-His mother was a Native American from the Pottawatomie tribe.
-His father, Francois, opened a trading post in Milwaukee, Wisconsin, where he traded with several Native American tribes.
+His mother was a Native American from the Potawatomi tribe.
+His father opened a trading post in Milwaukee, Wisconsin, where he traded with several Native American tribes.
 François supported the side of the United States during the War of 1812.
-In spite of this he was captured by the territorial militia at his trading post in Peoria, Illinois, and held as a prisoner in Alton, Illinois.
-While his father was imprisoned, Antoine met General William Clark who was impressed with Le Claire's faculty with languages; Clark sent Antoine to school to learn proper English, and he entered government service.
-Le Claire spoke English, French, Spanish and a dozen Native American dialects.
-He came to Fort Armstrong in 1818 where he became the interpreter for Col. George Davenport.
-A short time later he moved to Peoria, where he met and married his wife Marguerite LePage in 1820.
+He was subsequently captured by the territorial militia at his trading post in Peoria, Illinois, and held as a prisoner in Alton, Illinois.
+While his father was imprisoned, Antoine met General William Clark who was impressed with Le Claire's faculty with languages; Clark sent Antoine to school to improve his English and he entered government service.
+Le Claire spoke English, French, Spanish, and a dozen Native American dialects.
+He came to Fort Armstrong in 1818, where he became the interpreter for Colonel George Davenport.
+A short time later, he moved to Peoria, where he met and married his wife Marguerite LePage in 1820.
 She was born on October 16, 1802, in Portage des Sioux, St. Charles County, Missouri.
-She was the daughter of a French Canadian, Antoine LePage, and the granddaughter of the Sac chief Acoqua.
+She was the daughter of a French Canadian, Antoine LePage, and the granddaughter of the Sauk chief Acoqua.
 After Peoria the Le Claires spent a short time in Arkansas where he observed the movements of Native Americans before moving back to Fort Armstrong in 1827.